tonethar/IGME-430-Spring-2021/core-skills/2-github-and-heroku.md

 <hr>

 - Heroku apps need to have a globally unique name - name the app `abc1234-random-jokes` (where abc1234 is your ID, which should be unique)
-- Then click the "Create App" button
+- Then click the "Create app" button

 <hr>